 Women’s Studio Workshop was founded in 1974 by Ann Kalmbach, Tatana Kellner, Anita Wetzel, and Barbara Leoff Burge.
-Our goals were to develop a studio workspace for artists to create new work and collaborate.
+Their goals were to develop a studio workspace for artists to create new work and collaborate.
 Programs were centered on the artistic process.
-We envisioned a society where women’s art was integral to the cultural mainstream and permanently recorded in history.
-Our first studios were in a two-story single-family home.
+They envisioned a society where women’s art was integral to the cultural mainstream and permanently recorded in history.
+The first studios were in a two-story single-family home.
 Etching was in the living room, papermaking was in the attic, and screen printing was in the basement.
 In the years since then, WSW has grown to become a full-fledged professional studio facility.

 The studios at the corner of James and John Streets were the site of small community-based printmaking and photography classes.
-The confines of the space encouraged us to develop a series of off site public programming that featured the work of women artists.
+The confines of the space encouraged the founders to develop a series of off-site public programming that featured the work of women artists.
 Women’s Work in Film and Video, a long-standing series of topical films made by women filmmakers, and Outskirts, a series of off site art exhibits, were initiated in 1976.
-These seasonal series were housed alternately at bars, dance studios, or libraries—any place where we could access a new audience.
+These seasonal series were housed alternately at bars, dance studios, or libraries—any place where they could access a new audience.
 Flying Objects, RoadWorks, Art Off Track were all public sculpture installations designed to engage the public in non-traditional sites.

 A Studio in the Binnewater